funatsufumiya/of-nim/README.md

 ### NOTE 2: config.txt

 Each `addons/ofxXXX` can have `config.txt`.
-This is tiny DSL of feels like partial `config.nims`
+This is tiny DSL of feels like partial `config.nims` (but not real nim, just original tiny parser.)

 ```nim
 when defined(windows):